Country report Singapore

-Strong institutions and effective policymaking support (potential) GDP growth, while the state’s small size and ageing pose challenges.
-Healthy balance sheets across the board and a solid international creditor position reduces Singapore’s susceptibility to shocks and financial crises.
+Strong institutions and effective policymaking support (potential) GDP growth, while the country’s small size and ageing pose challenges.
+Healthy private and public balance sheets and a solid international creditor position reduce Singapore’s susceptibility to shocks and financial crises.

 Strengths (+) and weaknesses (-)